 Our industry is characterized by the existence of a large number of patents and frequent claims and related litigation regarding patent and other intellectual property rights.
 In particular, leading companies in the telecommunications industry have extensive patent portfolios.
 Also, patent infringement claims and litigation by entities that purchase or control patents, but do not produce goods or services covered by the claims of such patents (so-called "non-practicing entities" or "NPEs"), have increased rapidly over the last decade or so.
-From time to time, third parties, including NPEs, have asserted, and may assert in the future, patent, copyright, trademark and other intellectual property rights against us or our customers.
+From time to time, third parties, including NPEs, have asserted, and may assert in the future, patent, copyright, trademark and other intellectual property rights against us or our customers, and have initiated audits to determine whether we have missed a royalty payment for technology that we license.
 Our suppliers and their customers, including us, may have similar claims asserted against them.
 A number of third parties, including companies with greater financial and other resources than us, have asserted patent rights to technologies that are important to us.